jdhao/dotfiles/README.md

-This repo is created to store my personal setting for Vim, bash and other apps.
+This repo is created to store my personal setting for Vim, bash and other commonly used tools.